Have you ever pondered upon how companies determine their financial stability?

 Using these figures and the debt-to-equity ratio formula provided above, you can easily come up with the D/E ratio of this company.

 (With Total Liabilities = Short-term Liabilities + Long-term Liabilities)

 Interpretation & Analysis

-In general, the lower the liability to equity ratio, the more financially secure a company is, since the majority of its operations are being funded by investor equity rather than by debt.
+Therefore, it's generally better for a company to have a lower liability to equity ratio, as this indicates that the majority of its operations are being funded by investor equity rather than by debt.

 Cautions & Further Explanation

-Because the total liabilities figure used in this ratio doesn't separate out those debts that will have to be repaid in the short term, from those that won't become due for many years, you should take this information into account when encountering a high liability to equity ratio value.
+The issue with this is that the total liabilities figure used in this ratio doesn't separate out those debts that will have to be repaid in the short term from those that won't become due for many years.

 In a situation like this, the preferred stock behaves more like a liability than a form of equity.